pirwlan/lyrics_classifier/README.md

 To these lyrics, a Bag of Words model is applied, which counts the occurrence of each word per lyrics, and determines a distribution of word patterns per lyrics.
 This is down using the `TfidfVectorizer`, which combines the counting of the words, and the normalization of the counts.

 The normalized word counts are used to train a `sklearn` Logistic Regression classification model learning which artists uses which word distribution patterns.

+#### Requirements

+You can find all necessary dependencies in the requirements.txt files.